smit-collab/Image-Compression-using-K-Means/README.md

 ### Project Description:

 In this project, I have demonstrated compressing an image using the K means algorithm.
 It is an unsupervised algorithm that is used to sperate unlabelled data.
 The interactive control allows us to select an image and then set the k value using a slider.
+This project was a part of the course that I took on Coursera.

 ### Software and Libraries: